 Both the Primary and Secondary connectors are defined in and compliant to SFF-TA-1002.
 [Editor’s note: plan to submit change back to SFF-TA-1002].
-On the NIC side, the card edge is implemented with gold fingers.
+On the add-in card side, the card edge is implemented with gold fingers.
+The small card gold finger area only occupies the Primary Connector area for up to 16 PCIe lanes.
+The large card gold finger area may occupy both the Primary and Secondary connectors for up to 32 PCIe lanes, or optionally just the Primary connector for up to 16 PCIe lane implementations.
 The gold finger design follows SFF-TA-1002 as well.

 Figure 3: Small and Large Card Form-Factors (not to scale)